SODALITE-EU/refactoring-ct/components/requests_store/README.md

 This component:

-- saves information about requests (in-memory)
+- saves information about requests (with Postgres database)
 - produces metrics

 ## Required interfaces